Food industry warning following hygiene scandal

 An expert in food safety regulation is warning food providers of the need to ensure compliance with the law following a high-profile case.

-Terry Griffin, regulatory partner in the Litigation department at regional law firm Napthens, advises a number of food producers in Lancashire and Cumbria, and is warning the sector to be aware of the high-profile case and lessons to be learnt from it.
+Terry Griffin, a regulatory partner in the Litigation department at regional law firm Napthens, advises a number of food producers in Lancashire and Cumbria.
+He is warning the food sector to be aware of the high-profile case and lessons to be learnt from it.

 He said: “There is a heightened awareness at the moment about the FSA, with recent focuses on best before dates and traceability – issues that can confuse consumers.